SwedbankPay/developer.swedbankpay.com/checkout/payment.md

 and its `application/javascript` content type gives us a clue that the operation is meant to be embedded in a `<script>` element in an HTML document.

+{% include alert.html type="warning"
+                      icon="warning"
+                      header=""
-In our example we will focus on the on-site example.
-Be aware that the `redirect-consumer-identification` is the redirect solution, sending you to Swedbank's own site to handle the checkin.
+                      body="In our example we will focus on the on-site example.
+                      Be aware that the `redirect-consumer-identification`
+                      is the redirect solution, sending you to Swedbank's own site to handle the checkin.
+                      Avoid using `redirect-consumer-identification`
+                      for the time being." %}

 {:.code-header}
 **HTML**